 Oh boy, where do I even start?!
 The first question is are you in the mood for sweet or savory??
 That’s the nice thing about this almond flour pie crust, is that you can use if for whatever you’re in the mood for.
-But let me give you a few ideas to start:

 - Pumpkin Pie

 - Apple Pie

 - Pecan Pie

 - Lemon Pie

 - Cherry Pie

 - Key Lime Pie